Super Bowl XL: Pre-game ceremonies

 Tom Brady, MVP of Super Bowls XXXVI and XXXVIII, became the first active player to participate in a Super Bowl coin toss, the result of which toss was tails, as selected by Seattle.

 Halftime show

 The Rolling Stones performed during the halftime show, which was sponsored by the American telecommunications company Sprint.
-The group performed three songs: "Start Me Up", "Rough Justice", and "(I Can't Get No) Satisfaction" (where Mick Jagger wryly quipped at the song introduction, "Here's one we could have done at Super Bowl I").
+The group performed three songs: "Start Me Up", "Rough Justice", and "(I Can't Get No) Satisfaction".
+The show was viewed by 89.9 million people.